STXT - Semantic Text

 Example with a mix of spaces and tabs.

-Allowed, though not recommended by style.
-A parser MAY warn about mixing on the same line.
-This example has the same indentation as the two previous ones.
+Allowed, although not recommended by style.
+A parser MAY give a warning about mixing on the same line.
+This example has the same indentation as the previous two.

 |-->....Level 2: 1 TAB, 4 Spaces: level 2